bdbarnett/mpdisplay/docs/compiling.md

 Download and install `esptool.exe` for use in WSL (once only)
 -------------------------------------------------------------
 I use ESPTool to flash firmware to ESP32 boards.
 It is written in Python and is available as `esptool.py` for any OS with Python installed and as `esptool.exe` for Windows.  `esptool.py` searches for the serial port in the normal Unix places under /dev.
 WSL doesn't forward COM ports to /dev (at least by default), so it is easier to use `esptool.exe`, which searches for COM ports.
-Fortunately, Windows EXE files can be run from inside the WSL shell so long as the full filename including .EXE is used.
+Fortunately, Windows EXE files can be run from inside the WSL shell so long as the full filename including .exe is used.

 At the bash prompt:
 ```